ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators-docker.md

 yarn workspace oa-emulators-docker start --repo=my_custom_repo --tag=my_custom_tag
 ```

-Note - this will only start the emulators, to run the frontend you will also need to run the rest of the scripts found in the main package.json [start:emulated:docker](../../../../package.json) script separately as required
+Note - this will only start the emulators, to run the frontend you will also need to run the rest of the scripts found in the src package.json `start:emulated:docker` script separately as required

 ## Troubleshooting